IMMERSE

 I’m here to help you connect with your audience through the big picture elements of your story.

-As an editor, I love being part of this journey.
+It’s meaningful to me to be part of this journey as an editor.
 I specialize in developmental editing (a.k.a. substantive editing) and evaluations.
-Both deal with the big picture elements of story, like structure, characterization, worldbuilding, and internal consistency.
+Both deal with the big picture elements of story like structure, characterization, worldbuilding, and internal consistency.
 Evaluations are done in broader strokes, while a developmental edit involves more detailed feedback on these larger elements.
-My genre specialties are fantasy, science fiction, dystopian, and hybrids involving these genres for YA up through adult.
+My genre specialties are fantasy, science fiction, dystopia, and hybrids involving these genres for YA up through adult readers.
 I also offer professional beta reads to give you insight into how readers of your genre may react to your story.

-If you’re interested in working with me, please reach out with inquiries or a sample edit request for your longer works.
-From there, we can determine whether we would be a good fit.
+If you’re interested in working with me, please reach out.
+I offer free sample edits, which can provide you with insight and help determine whether we would be a good fit.

 Services